14AwooTard88/4Pass-OCR/README.md

 ## Project Summary
-For now the trained data is absolute garbage

-In this project I'll show you how you can generate a*.traineddata* that can later be used in your C# project.
+In this project I'll show you how you can generate a *.traineddata* that can later be used in your Tesseract project.

 ## Tools
 ### Tesseract Ocr (4.0.0 rc3)